 Spanish Culture 101: How do Spaniards dress?
 Is it true that they’re all Catholic?
 What’s a typical day like?
 When are business hours?

 In short, all of the questions that we had as newbies to Spain have been answered in Moving to Spain: A Comprehensive Guide to Your First Weeks on the Iberian Peninsula.
-It’s informative, honest and helpful to anyone making the big move.
+It’s informative, honest and helpful to anyone making the big move to Spain.

 You can download Moving to Spain by clicking the image below.
 This will route you to our online store where you can purchase the book using PayPal.